gsaldutti/Forecasting-Net-Prophet/README.md

 ### How to install

-* Save remote repo from GitHub to your computer (Desktop): in Terninal type:
+* Save remote REPO from GitHub to the computer Desktop: in the terminal type:

 ```
 cd desktop